adnanebk/excel-csv-pojo-converter/README.md

 we can also define the title of the cell, by default it will convert the camel case name of the field to a name with spaces (ex: firstName=>First name)

-The @SheetDefinition annotation provides additional information like date formatting patterns that will be used during conversion of date field types.

 we used the enumConverter attribute to define a converter class that contains the conversions (by using a map) between the enum constants and the cell values in the excel/csv (by default the enum constants will be used as cell values).

-We can also use a custom converter to convert a field value to its cell value or the reverse, to do that we can define the argument 'converter' to do both conversion sides or the arguments 'toFieldConverter', 'toCellConverter' to do one way of the conversion
+We can also use a custom converter to convert a field value to its cell value or the reverse, to do that we can define the argument 'converter' to do both conversion sides or the arguments 'cellConverter', 'fieldConverter' to do one way of the conversion

 ## Converting Excel/csv to POJOs and vice versa
 ```
 @RestController
 @RequestMapping("excel/products")
 public class ExcelFieldsController {
-    private final ExcelHelper<Product> excelHelper = ExcelHelper.create(Product.class);
+    private final FilePojoConverter<Product> excelPojoConverter = FilePojoConverterFactory.createExcelConverter(Product.class);

     @GetMapping
     public List<Product> excelToProducts(@RequestBody MultipartFile file){
-        return excelHelper.toStream(file.getInputStream()).toList();
+        return excelPojoConverter.toStream(file.getInputStream()).toList();
     }

        @GetMapping("/download")
     public ResponseEntity<InputStreamResource>
     downloadExcelFromProducts() {
         String filename = "products-" + LocalDate.now() + ".xlsx";
-        InputStreamResource file = new InputStreamResource(excelHelper.toExcel(getProducts()));
+        InputStreamResource file = new InputStreamResource(excelPojoConverter.toByteArrayInputStream(getProducts()));
         return ResponseEntity.ok()
                 .header(HttpHeaders.CONTENT_DISPOSITION, "attachment; filename=" + filename)
                 .contentType(MediaType.parseMediaType("application/vnd.openxmlformats-officedocument.spreadsheetml.sheet"))